thoughtworks-jumpstart/guides/docs/javascript/classes.md

 It is an [experimental feature, available with Node 12](https://github.com/tc39/proposal-class-fields).

-You can read the [d]ocumentation at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields#Public_fields).
+You can read the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields#Public_fields).

 ## Static Properties